 A kitchen with no proper ventilation or natural/artificial light source makes the space completely non-functional and claustrophobic

-- Follow the ‘kitchen triangle’ layout/arrangement wherein the fridge, cooker and sink are opposite each other and easily reachable without any obstructions in between.
+- Follow the ‘kitchen triangle’ layout/arrangement wherein the fridge, hob and sink are opposite each other and easily reachable without any obstructions in between.

 - Pay specific attention to kitchen windows as they’ll determine the amount of sunlight and ventilation in the space.

-- Plan the corner store in your kitchen carefully to make the best use of that often-overlooked space.
-Use blind corner cabinets, swivels or even lazy susans for easy access on the ground level, and use open shelving or shelving with shutters on the upper cabinet area.
+- Plan the corner storage in your kitchen carefully to make the best use of that often-overlooked space.
+Use blind corner cabinets or swivels for easy access on the ground level, and use open shelving or shelving with shutters on the upper cabinet area.

 Mistakes In Interior Design To Avoid In The Foyer